 Breath testing, from a law enforcement perspective, is the most convenient means of alcohol concentration determination.
 In regard to breath testing accuracy and reliability, there continues to be a great debate among scientists.
 Moreover, under current procedures for breath testing in Texas, breath samples are not preserved for subsequent checks of the initial test’s validity.
 Indeed, for purposes of breath testing, if you are an innocent person and your breath test result shows you to be intoxicated, then the chances of showing error in the prosecution’s case against you are literally “gone with the wind.”

 Call us 24/7 to fight flawed police DWI tests

-If you’ve been arrested because of inaccurate police DWI tests–whether it’s breath, blood or urine, call the DWI Specialists at Trichter & Murphy to start fighting.
-We understand the science behind the police chemical tests and can expose their flaws and help you get a favorable outcome in your case.
+If you’ve been arrested because of inaccurate police DWI tests–whether it’s breath, blood or urine, call Gary Trichter, the DWI Specialist by the National College for DUI Defense, at Trichter & LeGrand to start fighting.
+We understand the science behind the police chemical tests and help you mount an aggressive defense.